mresetar/mresetar.github.io/_posts/2020-03-16-installing-ibm-api-connect-into-single-vm.markdown

 # Want to Run API Connect Locally?

-I've written comprehensive blog how API Connect 2018 can be installed on the local machine.
+I've written comprehensive blog post how API Connect 2018 can be installed on the local machine.

  - Blog entry is available [here](https://croz.net/news/installing-api-connect-into-single-virtual-machine/)
  - [GitHub repository](https://github.com/croz-ltd/ibm-api-connect) to automate the process